How To Record Bank Deposits in QuickBooks Online

 Tip:

 If the check is a refund of an expense, select the account where the original expense was recorded.
 We recommend indicating the number of the check being deposited to leave a trail if you need to investigate any problems later.
-Be sure to include a Class if you’ve enabled class tracking in your advanced settings.
+Be sure to include a class if you’ve enabled class tracking, as shown in our guide on how to set up advanced options in QuickBooks.

 If you receive cash back at the time of the deposit, then you must specify the amount and an account or category.
 Any cash back will reduce the deposit recorded in your check register to match the actual deposit on your bank statement.